 A finance lease is best suited for those who don’t qualify for a standard loan.
 Finance lease companies will offer you a car, typically around two to three years old, and have you lease it from them within three to four years.

 You will need to pay a standard monthly fee for your vehicle and often, you will be given a choice to either upgrade or buy the car from the dealer by the end of your term.

 This refers to when a financier purchases a car and then rents it out to another person over a set period of time.
 The renter must then pay the loan used on the vehicle for a fixed period of time, not unlike that of a car lease.
 Once they have paid off the last cent, the car is now theirs to keep.
 An affordable and accessible way for you to get a car of your own.

-Much like a commercial hire purchase, a chattel mortgage is when a financier advances money and then holds a mortgage over a car.
-This will be used as security for the loan.
-Consumers can finance the car’s total purchase price, make an upfront deposit, or use a trade in.
+A chattel mortgage refers to when a financier advances money and then holds a mortgage over the car as a security for the loan.
+What you, as the consumer, can do is finance the car’s total purchase price, make upfront deposits, or even use a trade in.
 There is also a chance that you will be required to pay an extra payment.